Billionaire-Backed Sperm Racing: Gamifying Fertility in a Biohacked World

 But Let’s Not Forget the Humor

-It’s also… hilarious.
+It’s also…really hilarious.

 It’s absurd in the way only human innovation can be.

-There was commentary like a boxing match:
+People made custom merch, there were chants, and there was commentary like a boxing match:

 “Tristan’s swimmers are losing steam at the turn!”